Seravat-Press/Feeding-Closet-kun/design.md

 The game exclusively uses the mouse and left click.
 Ingredients are dragged to orders with the mouse and left click, and the player clicks buttons to request ingredients and feed Closet-kun.

+Right clicking on an order allows the user to cancel said order (this counts as an automatic fail of the order and incurs the 3 CS penalty).

+Touch screen control has been preliminarily tested, though certain features (such as cancelling orders) cannot be performed.

 ## Progression

 Progression is mainly achieved through upgrading the level of your Runner.
 Each subsequent level adds a bonus to every ingredient haul that they bring back, but the cost of upgrading increases as well!